jesseptao/spotify-recommender/README.md

 Thanks to the following people and resources for making this project possible:

-- My amazing DSI instructors at General Assembly: Charlie Rice, Hovanes Gasparian, John Hazard, and Sophie Tabac
+- My amazing DSI instructors at General Assembly: Charlie Rice, Hovanes Gasparian, John Hazard, Prasoon Karmacharya, and Sophie Tabac
 - The DSIR-1116 cohort for being a fun and amazing group of people that gave me the motivation to make it through the course and build this project.
 - [This article from Wikipedia on Fourier transforms.](https://en.wikipedia.org/wiki/Fourier_transform)
 - [This article from Wikipedia on short-time Fourier transforms.](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)